osamja/my-personal-website/docs/sprint.md

 ------------------------------------
 TEST
-  - Title should not bulge on hover (1 pt)
+  - MPW 7.1: Title should not bulge on hover (1 pt)
+  - MPW 7.2: Fix image size of computational photography (2 pts)

 ------------------------------------
 DONE